 There are 10 municipalities that are delegated portions of the Safety Standards Act to issue electrical and/or gas permits and to perform assessments.
 Technical Safety BC typically does not issue permits or perform assessments for electrical or gas work and equipment in these areas.
 Because of this, it’s important to make sure you’re within Technical Safety BC jurisdiction before applying for a permit or requesting an assessment from us.

-For gas, the local governments can issue natural gas installation permits for:
+For gas, your local government can issue natural gas installation permits for:

 - Fully detached dwellings serviced by a single meter at 2 psig (14 kPa) or less;